openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/

 4. Uses prebuilt TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
-Uses OpenVINO™ binary. **This is only compatible with ABI1 built TF**.
+Uses OpenVINO™ binary from specified location. **This is only compatible with ABI1 built TF**.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/  --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1

 5. Pulls and builds TF from Source.
-Uses OpenVINO™ binary.
+Uses OpenVINO™ binary from specified location.

         python3 build_ovtf.py --build_tf_from_source --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1